Hack-n-Chill/lost_hope/README.md

 * React Native ( for frontend app )
 * Pytorch ( for the deep-learning magic ! )
 * Python for handling APIs (Flask)
+* Golang for decontraction regex (cross language c-shared build)
+* Dockerfile for building our custom trained TTS and Img2Txt services.

 ## Folders